marcoverl/CVUserGuide/source/AdminVMs-nocontext.rst

 ..
 WARNING ::

-    Please note that cloud VMs are not registered in the DNS, and therefore you must use their IP address.
+    Please note that by default cloud VMs are not registered in the DNS, and therefore you must use their IP address.

 Logging to a VM
 ---------------

-Virtual machines created on the cloud have their IP assigned on a private network associated with the project they belong to, therefore they cannot be accessed directly from the internet.
-Conversely, there is no limitation on the 'outer' services you can reach from your VM (modulo the services hosted in the INFN Padova/Legnaro LANs, as described in :ref:`Accessing other hosts/services from Virtual Machines<AccessingFromVMs>`.
+Virtual machines created on the cloud have their IP assigned on a private network associated with the project they belong to.
+Therefore they cannot be accessed directly from the internet.

-If you need to log on your VMs from the Internet you must go through the gate machine **gate.cloudveneto.it**.
+If you need to log on your VMs from the Internet you must go through a gate machine: **gate.cloudveneto.it**.

 When your account on the cloud is created you also got access to the gate.
 Contact support@cloudveneto.it in case of problems with this